 - Kassel – The holy grail for Grimm fans.
 This is where the brothers lived on and off for 30 years, working as librarians in the Hesse State Library.
 The city highlight is the Bruder Grimm Museum, home to a first edition of the Fairy Tales annotated by the two authors.
 That little book is worth 45 million big fat hairy dollars now.

-- Steinau – Grimm House, childhood home of the Brothers Grimm.
+- Steinau – Grimm House, the childhood home of the Brothers Grimm.

 - Hanau – Birthplace of the Brothers Grimm.
 The baroque grounds of Philippsruhe Palace in Hanau, the fountain displays in the Hillside Park of Kassel-Wilhelmshöhe, as well as the Bremen Town Hall with the adjacent statue of Roland (both of which are on the UNESCO World Heritage List).